openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 ### Appendix A

-Here are the value types that can be specified in the `has value type` rule.
+Value types that can be specified in the `has value type` rule.
 | Value Type     | Description                                                                 |
 | -------------- | --------------------------------------------------------------------------- |
 | string         | Text-based data (e.g., names, addresses, categories).                       |